Owing to the forecast winter storm, the park will be closed from Saturday, January 24 through Monday, January 26.

 The course includes 15–20 hours of work per month:

-• class sessions on one Sunday and one Thursday per month
+• We meet in person one Sunday and one Thursday per month.

-• 3–6 hours of garden or apothecary work time per month
+• 3–6 hours of garden or apothecary work time per month, outside of class

-• and 2–3 hours of homework time per month.
+• 2–3 hours of homework time per month, outside of class

-We ask you to take a moment now and consider your capacity to make the time commitment to Building Your Home Apothecary, as this class is a commitment of 15- 20 hours per month.
-Every year we have 4x as many applicants as we have spots.
+We ask you to take a moment now and consider your capacity to make the time commitment to Building Your Home Apothecary, as this class is a commitment of 15–20 hours per month.
+Every year, we have 4x as many applicants as we have spots.
 To that end, we have high expectations for class attendance.
 We ask that you miss no more than 1 Sunday and 1 Thursday evening.
-We understand people have circumstances beyond their control in their busy lives.

 Course Activities

-• Growing Herbs: We plant and tend an apothecary garden through a full growing season.
-We start seeds in March, learn about tending the garden, and each student has a monthly garden work shift, harvesting herbs all season long.
+• Growing Herbs: We plant and tend an apothecary garden together through a full growing season.
+We start seeds in March and plant out the garden in early spring.
+We learn about tending the garden, and each student works a monthly garden shift, harvesting herbs all season long.
 In the fall, we dig roots, save seeds, and put the garden to bed.
+We learn about the medicine growing all around us at Bartram’s Garden on plant walk lessons, such as Tree Medicine and Ethical Wildcrafting.

-• Herbalism in Context: Small group discussions about herbalism in a community context; today, historically and future.
+• Herbalism in Context: Small group discussions about herbalism in a community context; today, historically, and future.
+Class lessons and discussions draw readily from instructors’ cultural backgrounds, experiential knowledge, and knowledge of folklore, historic use of plants, and astrological associations.

-• Scholarships: Scholarships covering either 25% or 50% of the tuition costs are available to any person of color with financial need.
-We do this to address the white washing of herbalism; we do this to address the stolen healing practices from people of color by white folks; we do this to address systemic inequalities that affect income.
+• Scholarships: We offer scholarship payment tiers to people of color with financial need.
+We do this to address the whitewashing of herbalism; we do this to address the stolen healing practices from people of color by white folks; we do this to address systemic inequalities that affect income.
+The scholarship offers a 20% scholarship tuition cost of $800, or a 40% scholarship tuition cost of $600.

 COVID-19 Safety & Physical Accessibility

-In some sessions, we will be moving across Bartram’s Garden.
-Please let us know in your application if you have any physical limitations or anticipate needing any support.
+Please let us know in your application if you have any questions around physical or mobility capacity, or anticipate needing any support.

 In light of the ongoing COVID-19 pandemic, we will take the following precautions: